 An important factor to note is his exclusive use of the one voice theory with no reference to any alternative one.
 He was friends with Gregory of Nazianzus and certainly would have been aware that Nazianzus favoured the miracle of speech.
 This omission is puzzling.

 This influential theologian was deeply embroiled in the christological controversies that raged within Eastern and Western Christendom at the time.
-It is no surprise that he connected the one voice with the Trinity.

 Augustine, Bishop of Hippo, may not have believed that the miracle of hearing was the principal interpretation of Pentecost, but he was aware of the doctrine.
 He also promoted it in certain circumstances against the rival Donatist movement.